 What are the symptoms of lordosis?

-The symptoms of lordosis may resemble other spinal conditions or deformities, or may be a result of an injury or infection.
-Always consult your child's doctor for a diagnosis.
+The symptoms of lordosis may resemble other back problems.
+Or they may be a result of an injury or infection.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is lordosis diagnosed?

 Your child’s healthcare provider can diagnose lordosis with a complete health history of your child, a physical exam, and certain tests.
 He or she will also want to know if there is any family history of lordosis.